UNITARIAN UNIVERSALIST FELLOWSHIP OF MADISON COUNTY

 At each annual meeting a Governing Board shall be chosen by ballot and shall be comprised of a president, a vice president, a secretary, a treasurer and a member at large, all of whom shall hold their offices for two-year staggered terms, to begin immediately upon election and to end on June 30th two years following, who shall perform the duties usually pertaining to these offices.
 In odd years, the terms of the president and secretary shall start/end.
 In even years, the terms of the vice-president, treasurer, and member-at-large shall start/end.
 No board member shall serve more than two consecutive terms in the same position.
 All members of the Board must be members of the Fellowship.

 The Board shall have general charge of the property of the Fellowship and the conduct of all its business affairs and the control of its administration, including the appointment of such committees as it may deem necessary.
-It may fill vacancies with persons who shall serve until the term expires.
+The Board shall provide oversight of any committees, including liaisons to the committees as needed, and requesting reports from the committees as needed.
+The Board may fill vacancies with persons who shall serve until the term expires.
 To exercise these responsibilities the Board shall meet a minimum of four times during the fiscal year.
 The Board shall fill paid staff positions and make recommendations to the congregation regarding major expenses or special fund raising activities.

 ARTICLE VI.
 Meetings